The Board of Directors: Role In Fundraising

-Disclaimer: This post discusses general legal issues, but it does not constitute legal advice in any respect.
+Disclaimer: This video discusses general legal issues, but it does not constitute legal advice in any respect.
 This post is not a substitute for legal advice and is intended to generate discussion of various issues.
 No reader should act or refrain from acting on the basis of any information presented herein without seeking the advice of counsel.
-Cara Stone, LLP. and the author expressly disclaims all liability in respect of any actions taken or not taken based on any contents of this post.
+Cara Stone, LLP and the author expressly disclaims all liability in respect of any actions taken or not taken based on any contents of this post.
 The views expressed herein are personal opinion.

 In prior posts, we’ve discussed the role of the Board of Directors (the “Board”) and the Board’s duty to disclose information to shareholders.
 This post discusses the Board’s obligation to disclose information to investors and the role the Board plays in a company’s financing.

 In general, the U.S. Federal Securities laws provide that a company needs to provide all material information that a reasonable investor would find relevant to an investment decision.
 The company can’t omit a fact that an investor acting in good faith would find substantially likely to alter their investment decision.

 The concept of a “materially reasonable” investment decision is vital for the company and the Board to understand.
 The company must provide the investor with all material information that a reasonable person or investor would find necessary to decide whether to invest.
 The company can’t fail to give investors information that would change the total mix of information relevant to their investment decision.
 In other words, the company must include everything that would change the conclusion an investor might draw based on the information presented by the company.

 For example, investors may want to see website traffic for the company.
 The company can’t only show a limited selection of website data.
 If the website data increased for 12 consecutive months and then started to decline, the company must include the declining month.